python/mypy/README.md

 Running tests
 -------------

-To run tests, run the script 'tests.py' in the 'mypy' repository using the 'mypy.py' driver.
-(We use the .py extension for mypy programs even though they are not typically valid Python.
-This is handy since syntax highlighting in editors etc. typically just works.)
+To run tests, run the script 'tests.py' in the mypy repository:

+    $ python3 tests.py

 Development status